The spectacle known as the

 TIPS:

-1.Batteries don't last as long in cold nights.
-Bring spare batteries and keep them inside your pockets against the warmth of your body.
+don't last as long in cold nights.
+Bring spare batteries and keep them

-3.Include a part of the landscape to make the photos more attractive and as a visual reference for size.
+2.Try lots of different exposure settings; night photography is challenging.
+Test your setup first.3.Include a part of the landscape to make the photos more attractive and as a visual reference for size.

 4.Do not use any filters, as they tend to distort the beauty of the Northern Lights and degrade the image.